Applications for the 2022 scholarship closed Sunday March 27th, 2022.

 - empower the community to live more sustainably.

-The scholarship is a legacy left by the Gould League of NSW to assist future environmental and sustainable educators in their learning and to develop their skills and knowledge in environmental education and learning for sustainability.
 To be eligible for the scholarship, applicants must be able to demonstrate they are upholding the values of the Gould League.
 You can read more about the background of the Award below.

 Applications from AAEE members who work as teachers, or with teachers or students, in NSW primary and secondary schools will be accepted.
 Students studying Environmental and Sustainability subjects in tertiary institutions are also welcome to apply.